Latinos ‘critical to a Biden win’ in Nevada

 Carello-Vega is also part of the nearly 20 percent of eligible Latino voters in Nevada, the state with the sixth largest Hispanic eligible voter share nationally, according to the Pew Research Center.

 Outside his house is a speed boat covered with a plastic sheet.
 It’s a smaller boat, like the ones that sunk to the bottom of a lake in Texas earlier this month during a Trump boat parade.
 Hundreds of Nevadan’s joined a similar boat parade on Lake Mead earlier this month too.
 Carello-Vega, however, hasn’t taken his boat out on the water in eight months because the motor is damaged and he doesn’t have the money to get it repaired.

 Nevada was the state with the highest Hispanic unemployment rate for the second quarter at about 30 percent, up from about 5 percent last quarter, according to a report by the Economic Policy Institute.

 Gladis Blanco, one of the 200 canvassers the union has on the ground in Nevada, hands him a pamphlet that reads “Ya Hemos Perdido Suficiente” (we have already lost enough) in support of Biden, who the union has endorsed.
-She’s wearing a beaded lanyard from Guatemala where she was born.
+She’s wearing bright blue acrylic nails she got done yesterday and a beaded lanyard from Guatemala where she was born.